tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-java/connecting-to-postgres-with-java.md

 }
 ```

-Use your table name in-place of `employees`
+Use your table name in-place of `employees`.

 **Step 5** - Close the connection after you have performed the desired operations on the database.